A part-time Permaculture Design Course to get you living the good life.

 This PDC is for farmers, urban gardeners, perennial renters, community development workers, sustainability officers, university students, students of life, market gardeners and big thinkers.
 Permaculture is relevant and useful to you whether you’re working in the paddock or in the office, you’ll become equipped with thinking tools to design properties *and* the life you’ve always wanted!

-- Delicious and nutritious vegetarian catering for the full course
+- Delicious and nutritious vegetarian catering (vegetarian lunches and morning/afternoon snacks)

 - Course resources